 If system is linear you can break it down into little parts, solve separately and combine solutions of parts into solution for whole.
 Net force of Gravity on line between Earth and Moon

-Net force of Gravity for Earth with a Core

-Solve for force from Earth and force from Core and add them.
+Net force of Gravity for Earth composed of two spherical shells - the surface and a concentric "Core" Solve for force from Earth and force from Core and add them.
 Same procedure as before (and same justification) - but probably had to think about it here.
 (Earth and core are again spherical shells so g=0 inside)